 If you decide to cancel your subscription, you will still have visibility to all of your systems, allowing you to monitor your infrastructure.
 We provide free lifetime monitoring where you can see new vulnerabilities, patch updates, and current configurations for each system.
 You won't be able to patch or actively manage your systems until you reactivate your account, which you can do at any time in the Automox platform.

-Whether you are on a monthly or annual plan, your contract rate will remain in place for the number of systems included in your agreement.
+Your contract rate will remain in place for the number of systems included in your agreement.
 Overage systems beyond the number agreed upon in your contract will be automatically charged at the monthly rate per system listed on the website.
 System overages are billed to the credit card on the account at the end of each month.
-If you would like to increase the number of systems in your contract to avoid overages, please contact us at firstname.lastname@example.org.
+If you would like to increase the number of systems in your contract to avoid overages, please contact us at email@example.com.

 You can convert to a paid account at any time during your free trial.
 You will still receive the first 15 days free regardless of when you sign up for paid access.